eficode-academy/kubernetes-katas/02-service-discovery-and-loadbalancing.md

 ### Service type: NodePort

+A service type NodePort creates a port on the service that is reachable from the outside.
+Notice that we still don't have an external IP, but we now have an extra port e.g. `32593` for this service.

+This port is a **NodePort** exposed on the worker nodes.
+So now, if we know the IP of our nodes, we can access this service from the internet.

+#### Tasks

 Our nginx service is still not reachable from outside, so now we re-create this service as NodePort.

 * Change the type from `ClusterIP` to `NodePort` in `service-discovery-loadbalancing/nginx-svc.yaml`